Wildlife Photographer of the Year

 A complete redesign of the celebrated Wildlife Photographer of the Year exhibition, organised by the Natural History Museum and currently in its 58th iteration.
 This ongoing competition has a lead show in South Kensington, with an extensive touring programme that travels to over 20 destinations globally.

-Working together with architects, Witherford Watson Mann, and a lighting team consisting of TM Lighting, Light Theory Studio and Fine Art Lighting, we have created an exhibition assembly with the environment focus at its core – an important factor when the subject matter often shows such difficult depictions of the destruction of natural habitats.
+Working together with architects, Witherford Watson Mann, and a lighting team consisting of TM Lighting, Light Theory Studio and Fine Art Lighting, we have created an exhibition assembly with an environment focus at its core – an important factor when the subject matter often shows such difficult depictions of the destruction of natural habitats.

 This consists of a modular framework that can be adapted, shuffled and re-used for years to come, and that also celebrates the elaborate Victorian architecture of the exhibition hall where the main show is situated, bringing to life the impressive masonry work within the space.*

 TM Lighting, Light Theory Studio, Fine Art Lighting

 The exhibition framework is a skeletal structure built from sustainably sourced timber, that reveals the decorative carvings of the exhibition hall and integrates them into the design.
 These depictions of natural life are often concealed, but to us this was an integral part of the exhibition itself.

 The warm colours of the wood, the wide open spaces, and the controlled inclusion of natural light that plays on the terracotta tiling creates an environment that encourages exploration.

 The competition consists of numerous categories of imagery that are tied together thematically through either areas of the natural world or age group.
 Each work is presented on a back-lit screen to give vibrancy to the image, allowing specific areas of the artwork to be picked out in illumination to bring them to life.

 The graphic elements of the show have each been created with sustainability and longevity in mind.